-\This project was funded by a grant from the Federal Reserve Bank of Minneapolis (# 2019\1849), as well as by Provost Travel Funds, an Associate Professor Experimental Research Grant, and a Vice President for Research Grant from UT-Austin.
-We thank our stakeholders and local partners in Nation A, A's tribal college, and Nation B (redacted per Nation A's sovereign choice to maintain privacy).
+^{}We thank our stakeholders and local partners in Nation A, A's tribal college, and Nation B (redacted per Nation A's sovereign choice to maintain privacy).
 We thank students in Innovations for Peace and Development at the University of Texas at Austin for excellent research assistance.
 We also thank the Center for Indian Country Development at the Federal Reserve Bank of Minneapolis for their support (with particular thanks to James Colombe and Dick Todd) as well as the Board of Governors.
 None of the views expressed here, unless otherwise stated, reflect those of the Federal Reserve Bank of Minneapolis, nor the Board of Governors.
 We have received excellent feedback from Ryan Brutger, Han-Eun Choi, Matt Gregg, Alexandra Zeitz, Nikhar Gaikwad, and audiences at: Michigan State, Wilfred Laurier, Columbia University, Florida State, the American Political Science Association, the American Economics Association, the International Political Economy Society, the Global Research in IPE series, and the Southern Economic Association.

-&lt;sup>†Associate Professor, University of Texas at Austin, rwellhausen@utexas.edu stakeholder credibility, and the crucial role of individual attitudes in the political economy of development.
+[†]Associate Professor, University of Texas at Austin, rwellhausen@utexas.edu

-Center for Indian Country Development, Federal Reserve of Minneapolis; Associate Professor, University of Victoria, dfeir@uvic.ca
+[§]Center for Indian Country Development, Federal Reserve of Minneapolis; Assistant Professor, University of Victoria, dfeir@uvic.ca